khanlou/Meridian/Documentation/12 - Responses.md

     }

 With status code modifiers, the last one will win, and with headers, different keys will be merged, and in case of key conflicts, the last one wins.

+### Custom responses

+Conforming to the `Response` protocol can be a useful in some circumstances.
+The protocol allows you to access environment variables and other request context from property wrappers, like middleware and responders.